List of Marvel Comics characters: G: Lili Stephens

-Lili Stephens is a fictional mutant superhero in the Marvel Universe.
-She was created by Steve Seagle & Scott Clark, and first appeared in Alpha Flight (vol. 2) #2.
+Lili Stephens is a mutant superhero in the Marvel Universe.
+She was created by Steve Seagle and Scott Clark, and first appeared in Alpha Flight (vol. 2) #2.

 Ghost Girl is a former member of the superhero team Alpha Flight.
 Department H call her a "Legacy" case, but it is never explained what that means.

 She possesses the ability to "phase" or pass through solid matter by passing her atoms through the spaces between the atoms of the object through which she is moving.
 While intangible, she is invulnerable to physical attacks.
 She can also use her intangible body to create gateways through solid objects for others to use, which she finds ticklish.

+G'iah

+G'iah is an agent who was chosen to mate with fellow agent Klrr, as she came from the Skrull planet where most of the offspring became Warskrulls.
+The two eventually developed a genuine relationship with each other.
+Both lived on Earth and raised their three daughters together, under the guise of a normal American family.

+During a mission, their daughter, Ivy, was captured and seemingly murdered by Project Blossom, a secret organization dedicated to hunting down undercover Skrull agents.
+One of G'iah's daughters, Alkss II, faced an agent from Project Blossom who attempted to kill the family at their house, but was murdered by Alkss.
+G'iah became repulsed with what her family has become, as Klrr congratulated his daughter.

+While retrieving a device that allows Project Blossom to locate the Skrulls, G'iah discovered that Ivy was still alive, finding her inside a facility.
+Moloth, a Skrull agent, murdered Klrr, and attempted to capture the rest of the family while posing as Klrr.
+G'iah recognized him, and Alkss II eventually murdered Moloth.
+After Project Blossom fell apart, G'iah and her three daughters began to search for a safe place.

 Gibbon

-Gibbon is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Gibbon is the name of two characters appearing in American comic books published by Marvel Comics.

 Martin Blank

-Martin Blank is a man who was seemingly born a mutant with an ape-like build and agility.
-Gibbon later joins a circus where he does well as an acrobat.
+Martin Blank is a man who was seemingly born a mutant with an ape-like appearance and agility.
+Gibbon later joins a circus, where he does well as an acrobat.
 Martin Blank begins his career as a friend of Spider-Man's while wearing a gibbon suit.
 He even wants to be his partner, but Spider-Man laughs at him.
 Sick of being seen as a freak, Martin cannot take further ridicule and lashes out.
 He then catches the eye of Kraven the Hunter, who enhances the Gibbon's powers with a herb broth, also giving him a great animal rage.
 Gibbon was defeated by Spider-Man.

-Gibbon was one of the inmates at Ryker's Island.
-Gibbon sought revenge on Spider-Man, trying to prove himself as good as his foe.
-He is caught in the middle of a fight with Spider-Man and Beetle.
-Eventually, Gibbon helps Spider-Man by punching out the Beetle.
-Gibbon later joins up with other has-beens: Kangaroo, Grizzly, and Spot to form the Legion of Losers.

-This team falls apart when Spider-Man carted Spot and Kangaroo to jail for bank robbery.
-He and Grizzly would later attempt to go hero, helping Spider-Man thwart a bank robbery by White Rabbit and eventually getting an action figure deal.

-The Gibbon has been shown as retaining his physical mutation following M-Day, but showed no sign of his former mutant abilities.

-Gibbon is seen as a client for the law offices that employ She-Hulk.
-He steals her tuna melt lunch out of the fridge.

-Following the "Civil War" storyline, the Gibbon is a self-confessed loser at the wake of Stilt-Man that is held at the Bar With No Name.
-Almost all of the supervillains at the wake are the victims of murder or attempted murder.
-Disguised as a barman, Punisher poisons drinks and then blows up the bar.
-It is later mentioned that "they all had to get their stomachs pumped and be treated for third-degree burns".